Ruben Blommaert: Career

 Blommaert began learning to skate in 1998.
-He competed for Belgium in single skating until 2010, appearing at the European Championships and Junior World Championships.
+He competed for Belgium in single skating until 2010, appearing at the European Championships (finishing twenty-fifth in 2008 and 2009) and the Junior World Championships (finishing thirty-eighth in 2008 and twenty-eighth in 2009).

 Partnership with Prölß

 Blommaert teamed up with Annabelle Prölß in October 2011.
 They won the junior pairs title at the 2012 German Junior Championships.

 In 2012–13, Prölß/Blommaert made their Junior Grand Prix debut in Lake Placid, finishing 6th, and then placed 4th in Germany.
 They won gold medals in the junior events at the 2013 Ice Challenge and 2013 Bavarian Open.
 Prölß/Blommaert won gold in their senior national debut at the 2013 German Championships.
 They finished 7th at the 2013 World Junior Championships.

 In 2013–14, Prölß/Blommaert debuted on the senior international level.
 After finishing 4th at their first two events, they took gold at the International Cup of Nice.
-They received their first senior Grand Prix assignment, the 2013 Trophée Éric Bompard, after France's Daria Popova / Bruno Massot withdrew.
+They received their first senior Grand Prix assignment, the 2013 Trophée Éric Bompard, after France's Daria Popova / Bruno Massot withdrew, finishing seveneth.
+They then closed their season with a silver medal at the 2014 International Challenge Cup.

+In 2014–15, Prölß/Blommaert placed seventh at 2014 Skate America and sixth at the 2014 Rostelecom Cup.
+The pair soon parted ways after that.